-During the reporting period, the Commission undertook work on the following law reform reviews referred to it by the Attorney-General under section 10(3)(b) or (e) of the LRC Act:
+During the reporting period, the Commission undertook work on the following law reform reviews referred to it by the Attorney-General under section 10(3) of the Law Reform Commission Act:

-- A review of the Neighbourhood Disputes (Dividing Fences and Trees) Act 2011 (Qld); and - A review of Child Protection Mandatory Reporting Laws for the Early Childhood Education and Care Sector.
+- Review of the Neighbourhood Disputes (Dividing Fences and Trees) Act 2011; - Review of Child Protection Mandatory Reporting Laws for the Early Childhood Education and Care Sector; and - Review of expunging criminal convictions for historical gay sex offences.

-Review of the Neighbourhood Disputes (Dividing Fences and Trees) Act 2011 (Qld)
+Review of the Neighbourhood Disputes (Dividing Fences and Trees) Act 2011

-Section 97 of the Neighbourhood Disputes (Dividing Fences and Trees) Act 2011 ('the ND (DFT) Act') requires the Attorney-General to begin a review of its operation and effectiveness within 3 years of its commencement (i.e. by 1 November 2014).
+Section 97 of the Neighbourhood Disputes (Dividing Fences and Trees) Act 2011 ('the Neighbourhood Disputes Act') requires the Attorney-General to begin a review of its operation and effectiveness within 3 years of its commencement (i.e. by 1 November 2014).

-On 27 October 2014, the Commission received terms of reference to undertake a statutory review of the ND (DFT) Act.
+On 27 October 2014, the Commission received terms of reference to undertake a statutory review of the Neighbourhood Disputes Act.

-The main purpose of the review is to consider whether the objects of the ND (DFT) Act remain valid and whether the ND (DFT) Act is meeting its objects.
+The main purpose of the review was to consider whether the objects of the Neighbourhood Disputes Act remain valid and whether the Neighbourhood Disputes Act is meeting its objects.

-The Review must examine a number of specific issues that the Attorney-General has included in the terms of reference, namely:
+The Commission was required to examine a number of specific issues that the Attorney-General included in the terms of reference, namely:

-- whether the allocation of responsibilities, liabilities and rights under the ND (DFT) Act promotes resolution by neighbours of issues relating to dividing fences and trees; - whether dispute resolution processes under the ND (DFT) Act are fair, just and effective; - the simplicity and ease of use of the ND (DFT) Act for members of the community; - whether the ND (DFT) Act provides QCAT with sufficient powers to resolve issues; - the remedies and penalties in the ND (DFT) Act; - the operation of the ND (DFT) Act in relation to other Acts or laws; - QCAT's power to make orders to protect the severe obstruction of a view;
+- whether the allocation of responsibilities, liabilities and rights under the Neighbourhood Disputes Act promotes resolution by neighbours of issues relating to dividing fences and trees; - whether dispute resolution processes under the Neighbourhood Disputes Act are fair, just and effective;

-- the provisions enabling a neighbour to serve a notice on a tree owner to prune certain overhanging branches; and - whether the scope of the ND (DFT) Act should be expanded to cover retaining walls built on neighbouring properties' boundaries.
+- the simplicity and ease of use of the Neighbourhood Disputes Act for members of the community; - whether the Neighbourhood Disputes Act provides QCAT with sufficient powers to resolve issues; - the remedies and penalties in the Neighbourhood Disputes Act; - the operation of the Neighbourhood Disputes Act in relation to other Acts or laws; - QCAT's power to make orders to protect the severe obstruction of a view; - the provisions enabling a neighbour to serve a notice on a tree owner to prune certain overhanging branches; and - whether the scope of the Neighbourhood Disputes Act should be expanded to cover retaining walls built on neighbouring properties' boundaries.